gkishard-workingboy/os_org_work/lab2/readme.txt

 lab2_sundaram_atomic.c
 // records the performance of Sundaram seive programs sundaram_performance.xlsx
+// plot of the sundaram program performance lab2sundaram.png
+// plot of the atomic sundaram program performance lab2sundaramatomic.png
+// the shell script to record the performance of programs test.sh

 ## Extra Credit
 To implement Sieve of Sundaram, we mainly modified the compute function.